2631 S. Jefferson Avenue,

-The Gravois Theatre was built in 1910 and opened in 1911 by O.T.
+The Gravois Theatre was built in 1910 and opened on February 11, 1911 by O.T.
 Crawford.
 This neighborhood house was located at the busy intersection of S. Jefferson Avenue and Gravois Avenue.

 The Gravois Theatre seated a total of 1,100 on the main level and in the balcony.
 The Gravois Theatre had a huge slope to the balcony so the front of the theatre was almost four stories high with a large vertical sign on the front of the theatre.
 The marquee was rather small in comparison with only two lines to announce what was showing.
 The front of the theatre was lined in a soft beige square panels about 2 feet by 2 feet with green panels down the middle of the front.